Ibikivan/projet_sentinelle_back/README.md

   ## yarn run seed:all

+  ## yarn run seed:all:prod

-  the seeding will end successfully by an error message "malformed data value"; dont worry everything is okay.
+  the seeding will end successfully by an error message "GeoNames malformed or error response"; dont worry everything is okay.

   any other error is the result of an issue while seeding. it's recommended to verify yo have a good fast connexion before seeding to avoid geoname's timeout issues.